 Finally, there is no specific cut-off as to how many post-secondary degrees a parent can be obliged to pay for, although once again the court will consider numerous factors including the parents’ financial situation, and the reasonableness of the adult child’s educational plan involving a second or subsequent degree.

-Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation in connection with parental rights and obligations.
+Shulman & Partners LLP is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation in connection with parental rights and obligations.
 Contact us to request a free consultation.